 A lack of testosterone causes the following symptoms:

 - Hot flashes with severe sweating

-- Erectile dysfunction (problems with having or maintaining an erection)
+- Erectile dysfunction , which is a problem with having or maintaining an erection

 - Fatigue

 - Depression or irritability

 Men without prostate cancer may also have these symptoms as part of aging.
 In men without prostate cancer, treatments to raise testosterone levels can help relieve these symptoms.
 Because testosterone helps prostate cancer grow, these treatments are not an option for men with prostate cancer.